RedSteedStudios/objective-c-style-guide/README.md

-# The official raywenderlich.com Objective-C style guide.
+# The official Red SteedS tudios Objective-C style guide on the on the basis of raywenderlich.com.

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the coding conventions for Red Steed Studios.

 ## Introduction